How Long Do Pineapples Last?

 What are our shelf life resources?

-Our pineapple shelf life content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+Our how long do pineapples last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
 In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of pineapples.

 *An important note about expiration dates …

-Although the shelf life of pineapples information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
+Although the how long does pineapple last information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
 Please eat responsibly!